Coat of arms of the Lesser Poland Voivodeship

 The coat of arms of the Lesser Poland Voivodeship, Poland features a white (silver) eagle with a yellow (golden) crown on his head that is turned left, a beak, legs, and a stripes on its wings, with the charge placed on the red background.
 It was designed by Wojciech Drelicharz, Zenon Piech, and Barbara Widłak, and adopted in 1999.

 Design

 The coat of arms of the Lesser Poland Voivodeship is a red Iberian style escutcheon with square top and rounded base.
-It features a white (silver) eagle with a yellow (golden) crown on his head that is turned left, a beak, legs, and a stripes on its wings.Uchwała Nr VIII/73/99 Sejmiku Województwa Małopolskiego z dnia 24 maja 1999 r. w sprawie herbu i flagi Województwa Małopolskiego.
-Biuletyny Informacji Publicznej Województwa Małopolskiego.
-Kraków.
-24 May 1999Włodzimierz Chorązki: Małopolska heraldyka. vol. 2.
-2000. p.
-99—114.
+It features a white (silver) eagle with a yellow (golden) crown on his head that is turned left, a beak, legs, and a stripes on its wings.